EliAndrewC/l7r/setting/budgets.md

 | Hamlet | 1296 | 75 | 75 | 97200 | 97200 |
 | **Named-settlement total** |  |  |  | 292735 | 246000 |

-### Population Outside Named Settlements
+### Population outside named settlements

 **Named-settlement total vs. the full domain**: the table above sums only the *named settlements* (capital, provincial cities, county towns, villages, hamlets), which come to ~246,000.
-The domain's full **real** population is the canonical **~250,000** (1/400 of the Empire's 100 million); the ~4,000 difference (~1.6% of the domain) is **peasants living outside any named settlement AND outside the magistrate's notice** - households on plots too marginal, too remote, or too newly-cleared to have been entered on the tax rolls at all.
+The domain's full **real** population is **~250,000** (1/400 of the Empire's 100 million); the ~4,000 difference (~1.6% of the domain) is **peasants living outside any named settlement AND outside the magistrate's notice** - households on plots too marginal, too remote, or too newly-cleared to have been entered on the tax rolls at all.
 So ~246,000 counted-and-settled inhabitants plus ~4,000 off-the-books peasants reconciles to the canonical ~250,000, and the property 250,000 = 100,000,000 ÷ 400 holds for the domain as a whole.
 (The 250,000 is a real headcount, not a registered figure - the off-the-books ~1.6% is included in it; it is simply invisible to the domain's own administration.)

 **Why the remainder is peasants and not samurai**: it is purely peasants because of an accounting convention.
 A small isolated farm that is *taxed at all* - including a samurai's country estate - is tallied under whichever village or hamlet district lies nearest, even when the holding is so remote that it is really its own separate thing.
 Its output, and the people it supports, are folded into that district's total as a bookkeeping convenience.
 This is a separate matter from administrative authority: the estate is never under the village headman's jurisdiction (see [`l7r.md` - The Median Domain](l7r.md#the-median-domain)), it is simply counted there.
 So the ~560 samurai who live on country estates rather than in the cities and towns - the L7R analogue of the rural *gōshi* who remained on the land after the separation of warrior and peasant (*heinō bunri*) concentrated most samurai into castle towns - together with their households and the tenant farmers who work their land, are already inside the ~246,000 (tallied into the surrounding village districts) and already inside the domain's ~5,000 samurai (see [What the Samurai Counts Mean](#what-the-samurai-counts-mean)).
 What is left in the ~1.6% is only the genuinely *untaxed* population: peasants the domain administration has never registered.